gomorpheus/morpheus-docs/infrastructure/clouds/clouds.rst

 Resources
   Displays Resource Pools synced from the Cloud, including their name, description, and targeted Tenant.
 Policies
   Manages Policies enforced on the Cloud.
-Setting a policy on this tab is equal to creating a policy in Administration > Policies and scoping it to the selected Cloud.
+Setting a policy on this tab is equal to creating a policy in |AdmPol| and scoping it to the selected Cloud.
 Profiles
 - Manages |profileTypes| Profiles that create custom object associated secrets and metadata that will automatically be mapped per Cloud selection during provisioning and automation.